Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ### Partial customization

-Sometimes only a part of the default Recoverability Policy needs to be customized.
-In such situation, the `DefaultRecoverabilityPolicy` needs to be called in the customized Recoverability Policy delegate.
+Sometimes only part of the default Recoverability Policy needs to be customized.
+In these situations, the `DefaultRecoverabilityPolicy` needs to be called in the customized Recoverability Policy delegate.

-For example, this custom policy will directly move the message to an error queue without retries when certain exceptions like `MyBusinessException` triggered the policy:
+For example, the followihng custom policy will move the message directly to an error queue without retries when a `MyBusinessException` triggers the policy:

 snippet: CustomExceptionPolicyHandler